Jump to:

 Take a look at the most frequently asked questions below to learn more as you start planning your visit.

-What is the best month to go to Dubrovnik?
+When is the best time to visit Dubrovnik?

-What is the rainiest month in Dubrovnik?
+What is the shoulder season in Dubrovnik?

 So, What’s the Best Time to Visit Dubrovnik?

+If you can, plan your stay during the best time to visit Dubrovnik – May through August, when the weather is warm and dry.
 The city is bustling with festivals and activities this time of year and prices can be surprisingly affordable in the early part of the season.

 Dubrovnik is full of storied history and architecture, stunning beaches, interesting shops and restaurants, and beautiful islands to visit just off the coast.